 By far the best thing you can do to decrease your risk of oral cancer is to quit smoking.

 Most people with oral cancer use tobacco in some form.
-Smoking can cause cancer anywhere in your mouth, throat, larynx, lungs, esophagus, kidneys, bladder, and elsewhere, according to the .
+Smoking can cause cancer anywhere in your mouth, throat, larynx, lungs, esophagus, kidneys, bladder, and elsewhere, according to the American Cancer Society.
 Pipe smoking in particular can increase your risk for lip cancer.

 Keep in mind that all tobacco products carry a risk for cancer, including non-smoking products like “chew” or “dip.”
 Additionally, these products also carry a risk for gum disease and tooth loss.

-Smoking is probably the most famous risk factor for oral cancer, but did you know your alcohol intake can increase your risk as well?
+, but did you know your alcohol intake can increase your risk as well?
 Nearly 70% of oral cancer patients are heavy drinkers.
-Decreasing your alcohol intake is important in limiting your risk for oral cancer.
+Decreasing your alcohol intake is important in limiting your chances of oral cancer development.Things are worse if you suffer from addiction to both smoking and drinking.
+If you’re a heavy drinker and a smoker, your risk is estimated to be 100 times higher for oral cancer than it is for people who don’t smoke or drink.

 When you go to the beach, you probably know to put on sunscreen to protect your skin from the sun’s damaging ultraviolet (UV) light.
 But before you step outside, make sure your lips are protected as well with a lip balm that provides some form of sun protection.